OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 Review the Annex spreadsheet for the related BTs, determining which Forms they are allowed / forbidden / mandatory for.
 Document this in a comment in the XSLT file.
 If they are allowed for form 16, proceed with the next steps.

 ### 3. Determine the cardinality(-ies) of the structure
-Examine all the related BTs for the structure, reviewing the cardinalities of all the elements involved.
+Examine the documentation for all the related BTs for the structure, reviewing the cardinalities of all the elements involved.
+If the structure is repeated, either for the current BT or for other BTs, check which element which should be repeated by reviewing the documentation and the schema.

 ### 4. Determine the use / purpose of the structure
 Review the documentation and Annex spreadsheet to understand what information the structure is used for.